Pyomo/mpi-sppy/doc/src/amalgomator.rst

    ``scenario_creator``, ``scenario_names_creator``, ``inparser_adder`` and
    ``kw_creator``.
 The files ``afarmer.py``, ``aaircond.py`` and ``uc_funcs.py`` contain
    examples of these functions.

+The full options dictionary is passed through to ``kw_creator`` so keyword arguments for scenario creation can be placed in the almalgomator options dictionary.

 Amalgomator with EF
 -------------------